AbdulrazaqAS/blockfundr/README.md

 ## Blockchain Fundraiser App

 ### About

-This is a decentralize platform for fundraising.
-Users can create fundraiser campaigns providing the following details:
+This is a decentralized fundraising platform where users can create and manage fundraising campaigns.
+Campaign creators provide key details such as:

 - Description
 - Cover picture
-- Target eth amount
+- Target ETH amount
-- Duration of campaign
+- Campaign duration
 - Location

-Currently only supports the deployment network native currency.
+Currently, the platform only supports the deployment network's native currency.

+**How it works:**

-Will backers/donators will then send eth to the campaign.
-Only when the raised funds surpass the target, or when the duration is reached, can the campaign creator withdraw the funds.
-On withrawal, 95% of the total funds goes to the campaign creator and 5% goes to the contract spendable balance for maintenance.
-All funds belonging to campaigns are locked and therefore not spendable by the contract.
+Backers donate ETH to campaigns.
+Campaign creators can withdraw funds only if the raised amount exceeds the target goal or when the campaign duration ends.
+Upon withdrawal, 95% of the total funds are sent to the campaign creator, while 5% goes to the contract balance for maintenance.
+All campaign funds are locked and cannot be spent by the contract.

+**Campaign Management:**

-The campaign creator can decide to stop (not withdraw) a campaign before the goal or duration is reached.
-In that case, the raised funds will be available for refund to the backers.
-Each backer can request for refund and have his funds back.
-But if the campaign creator has sent funds to the campaign, it will not be available for refund to him.
-This is to discourage the stopping of campaigns.
-This amount will be added to the contract balance.
+Campaign creators can choose to stop a campaign before the goal or duration is reached.
+If a campaign is stopped, the funds raised are available for refund to backers.
+However, campaign creators cannot refund their own contributions to the campaign to discourage arbitrary cancellations.
+These funds will be added to the contract balance.

+**Admin Privileges:**

-The deployer (admin) of the contract has more previlages than other users.
+The contract deployer (admin) has additional privileges over regular users.
 The admin can:

-- Stop any campaign (making it refundable) incase the campaign is inappropriate or deceiptful.
+- Stop any campaign and make it refundable if it’s deemed inappropriate or deceptive.
-- Also create as many campaigns as possible while others can only have three active campaigns at a time.
+- Create an unlimited number of campaigns, while other users can only have three active campaigns at a time.
-- Also disable creation of new campaigns.
+- Disable the creation of new campaigns.
-- Activate the failsafe mode of the contract and make it readonly incase of any issue.
+- Activate the contract's failsafe mode, making the contract read-only in case of issues.
 - Transfer or withdraw the contract balance.

-All these activities are logged to the frontend as history tables to provide transparency.
+All activities are logged and displayed on the frontend, ensuring transparency with history tables.

 Visit [Blockfudr](https://crowdfunding-nu-two.vercel.app/) to interact with a version of the contract deployed on Ethereum Sepolia testnet.